 What is Design Thinking?

-In 1969, Herbert Simon said “Design can be a way of thinking” and it is too important to be left to designers alone.
-It’s a way of thinking that can be applied to every endeavour in order to be able to innovate for your product, services and offerings.
+In 1969, Herbert Simon said “Design can be a way of thinking”, and it is too important to be left to designers alone.
+It’s a way of thinking that inspires creativity and innovation in providing solutions to problems.

 Creative – Using the non-linear and non-standard way of thinking to solve problems